 - Encourage your adults to share about their own faith-sharing efforts during your youth group’s Take 5 for THE Cause times, or build in opportunities for them to share their stories during small group times.

 - Train your leaders how to appropriately interact with teens through social media AND how to use social media to initiate gospel conversations.
-(There are several tools in the “Share Now” section of the Dare 2 Share app that are designed specifically for this purpose.)
+(There are several tools in the Life in 6 Words App that are designed specifically for this purpose.)
 Then encourage your adults to model talking about Jesus on their social media channels.

 Not only will your adults be engaging in evangelism for the sake of the bystander, they will be modeling for the youth group members nearby how to initiate spiritual conversations!